 Higher freight costs and colour have tended to keep P.E.I. out of this market for human food consumption.
 From the point of view of crop rotation, oats is still a good choice.
 Growers are working hard to improve overall crop quality.

 P.E.I. enjoys strong regional demand for soybean products such as livestock protein feed both for meal and oil.
 GEC custom roasts and extrudes soybeans and supplies related regional feed mills and processors with raw product.
-Many smaller producers have been able to contribute just over12,000 metric tonnes of high quality contracted “crush” soybeans for export.
-These were part of a marine export order and vessel program again this year and this trend is expected to continue.
-Prices have softened somewhat recently but, GEC’s soybean pool inventory is up this year implying that many P.E.I. growers expect to see soybean prices increase locally.
+Many smaller producers have been able to contribute just over 12,000 metric tonnes of high quality contracted “crush” soybeans for export.
+These were part of a marine export order and vessel program again this year and this trend is expected to continue with contract prices exceeding $400.00 per metric tonne.
+GEC’s soybean pool inventory is up this year implying that many P.E.I. growers expect to see soybean prices increase locally.

 Unfortunately the threat of global soybean tariff increases and trade war escalation has dampened later new crop price prospects.
 If growers encounter drier conditions at harvest ,significant volumes may go into storage implying the need for good post harvest storage management.
 This past year, there was greater export competition for delivery of soybeans out of province by truck.
 GEC is continuing it’s efforts to maintain a viable vessel program to justify a second vessel.
 It is hoped strong global demand for soybeans remains as grower prices have buffered the losses of the local livestock sector especially in hogs by providing a profitable business alternative for former livestock producers.